FuchsEDV/Thrixty/README.md

 	* Control of player-instances with (console-)commands
 		* proper constructor
 		* implement destructor
+	* Change the css to select player instances instead of classes. (custom attribute or smt)
+	* Check the usability in case of CSS not being able to load.
+	* Integrate CSS into the app itself.
+	* Get rid of the SVG files and integrate them somewhere into the app.
+(CSS maybe?)

+	(done)
 	* Use large images in Fullpage Mode.

-	(done)
 	* Cleaned up the code.
+	* Adjusted behavior when images werent found. (small instead of large, blank instead of small)
 	* When the sizing image (first in small filelist) couldnt be loaded, nothing will be displayed.
 In earlier versions the player was still showing the controls.
 	* General performance improvements by adding throttle and debounce.
 	* Bugfix: Autoplay Off also triggered Autoload Off